 Works in fully enclosed fixture

 Some CFLs and LEDs we tested can be used in fully enclosed fixtures, according to the manufacturers.
 Look for this information on the lightbulb package.
-It's important to note as heat build-up can be a problem in enclosed fixtures and can shorten the life of CFLs and LEDs.
+It's important to note as heat build-up can be a problem in enclosed fixtures and can affect performance and shorten the life of CFLs and LEDs.
 The Ratings state which bulbs can be used in these fixtures, based on manufacturers' recommendations.

 Works outdoors (if not exposed to moisture)

 Many of the tested CFLs and LEDs work outdoors but cannot get wet, so they need to be protected from direct contact with rain or snow.
 The Ratings indicate which bulbs can be used in this way, based on manufacturers' advice.